ImperialCollegeLondon/rojak/docs/userguide/getting_started.rst

 ``rojak`` is a Python library and command line interface (CLI) tool for analysing aviation turbulence.
 Rojak is salad with Javanese origins.
 Colloquially (in Malaysia and Singapore), it means a mixture of things.

+If you're an aviation meteorologist, `rojak` can be used to computing the various turbulence diagnostics and converting it into EDR like `this map from the Aviation Weather Center <https://aviationweather.gov/gfa/#turb>`_.

+Or if you're a researcher and you'd like to understand how turbulence is impacted by climate change, `rojak` can be used to compute the probability of encountering turbulence and examining how that has changed over time.

 Command Line Interface
 ------------------------